peejayaccts/churchapp_testenv/docs/front-end_setup.rst

 Build and run the app using grunt-cli::
     $ grunt serve

-The development folder can be found in the /app/ folder
+*note: The development folder can be found in the /app/ folder*

 Build the App for production
 ==========================
 Build and run the app using grunt-cli::

     $ grunt build

-The production folder can be found in the /dist/ folder
+*note: The production folder can be found in the /dist/ folder*